igcbioinformatics/ADER/material/Practical.md

 ## <a id="LO7.2">LO 7.2 - Use tools such as featureCounts to generate tables of gene counts</a>

 [Featurecounts](http://bioinf.wehi.edu.au/featureCounts/) is a tool to generate gene counts from SAM/BAM alignments and GFF/GTF gene annotations.
 Its default behavior is to generate counts at the gene level.
 It assigns a read to a gene if it unambiguously overlaps at least one part of a cDNA produced by the gene (namely, exons).
-It ignores reads mapping equally well to multiple positions.
+By default, it ignores reads mapping equally well to multiple positions.

 **TASK**: In galaxy, use featureCounts with all samples of the guilgur dataset (which are unstranded) and the sample gtf file (not the complete one you downloaded) as the annotation (leave all the other parameters as default, although take note of the options you have available).